botvecna47/MH26-Services/README.md

 ---

-## Contributing

-Contributions, feedback, and suggestions are welcome!
-Please open issues or pull requests on GitHub.

----

 ## Contact

-For queries or support, reach out at: [Insert your contact email or link]
+For queries or support, reach out at: sdsdmyself@gmail.com

 ---

 Thank you for exploring MH26Services — working together to make Nanded’s everyday life easier and better!

----

-*This README file provides a complete view of what MH26Services is and how it will benefit users and providers in Nanded.
-It is meant for anyone visiting the project on GitHub to understand its purpose, features, and technical details clearly.*